KeraNyx/ova/README.md

 An unofficial implementation of OVA (Open Versatile Anime Role-Playing Game) Game system for FoundryVTT.

+This was made by Lucius The Mage originally, copied to try to update and adjust it!

 ### Implememnted Features:
 1. Fullty working Character/NPC sheets with ability to add attacks and spells
 2. Almost all combat math (Attack, Defence, Counters, Defences, Armor, Vulnerability/Weakness, etc.)